Skip to main content

 Certificate of Higher Education: Preparation for Social Work

-Develop the underpinning knowledge and values required in the practice of social work.
-Build on your existing skills as a professional.
-Work towards gaining eligibility to progress onto the qualifying social work apprenticeship.
+Develop the knowledge and values required in social work.
+You'll build on your existing skills as a professional.
+Work towards becoming eligible for the social work apprenticeship.

 A lecturer helping three students who are sat around a desk, writing